-“The punk is in on it,” said Vic.
+“Huh.
+Maybe the punk is in on it,” said Vic.

 Lilith nodded.
 “Mark Evans is but a victim.”
 She caressed his face and frowned.
 “Yes, I see beneath the mental blocks imposed by this evil woman.
 He was their captive, their pawn.
-He was forced to make the new RECOMs at the command of another.”
+He was forced to make the new Recombatants at the command of another.”

 Suddenly, Evans screamed and fell into her arms.

-“He’s dead!
-His very mind destroyed by something!” she gasped as Azrael rushed forward to help her.
+“He’s — dead!” she gasped as Azrael rushed forward to help her.
+“His very mind destroyed by something!”

-Arsenal said, “So Danny here was the brains behind the whole deal.
-I knew my first encounter with Phantasm resulted in my finding an empty shroud.
-That was Chase moving the suit around with his own mental powers.”
+“So li’l Danny, here, was the brains behind the whole deal?” said Arsenal, frowning.
+“I knew my first encounter with Phantasm resulted in my finding an empty shroud.
+That must’ve been Danny moving the suit around with his own mental powers.”

-Lilith said, “That precisely directed TK blast killed him.
-Danny Chase did so to cover his guilt.
-I feel his evil.
+“That precisely directed telekinetic blast killed him,” said Lilith.
+“Danny Chase did so to cover his own guilt.
+I feel his evil — it’s almost palpable.
 He is mad — hopelessly mad.
-My own empathic flames cannot cure him, even.”
+My own empathic flames cannot even cure him.”

 Jericho signed, “If only we had been able to help him.
 He could have become one of us someday with the right influences.”